kubernetes/enhancements/keps/sig-storage/3756-volume-reconstruction/README.md

 -->

 ###### What steps should be taken if SLOs are not being met to determine the problem?

+Check kubelet logs.
+There should be errors about a failed volume reconstruction, together with the directory where the volume was supposed to be mounted.
+Ensure that:

+1. There is no Pod that uses the volume on the node.
+2. The directory of the volume is not mounted there.
+3. The directory and all its parents up to `/var/lib/kubelet/pods/<uid>/volumes` are removed.
+4. If possible, locate global mount of the volume (if it exists) in `/var/lib/kubelet/plugins/<volume plugin name>` and unmount + remove it.
+   The actual directory varies by volume plugin.
+   * For CSI volumes, if the CSI driver supports `NodeStageVolume` CSI call, the location is `/var/lib/kubelet/plugins/kubernetes.io/csi/<csi driver name>/<sha256sum of pv.spec.csi.volumeHandle>/globalmount`.
+     Otherwise, there is no global mount directory.
+   * EmptyDir, Projected, DownwardAPI, Secrets and ConfigMaps do not have global mount directory.

 ## Implementation History